~ Thomas Wolfe

-Writer Thomas Clayton Wolfe (1900-1938), born on this day in Asheville, North Carolina, was best known for his haunting fictionalized autobiography, Look Homeward, Angel (1929), which explored and explained the "strange and bitter magic of life."
+Writer Thomas Clayton Wolfe (1900–1938), born on this day in Asheville, North Carolina, is best known for his haunting fictionalized autobiography, Look Homeward, Angel (1929), which explored the “strange and bitter magic of life.”

-"I don't know yet what I am capable of doing," wrote Thomas Wolfe to his mother, "but, by God, I have genius -- I know it too well to blush behind it."
+“I don't know yet what I am capable of doing,” Wolfe confessed to his mother, “but, by God, I have genius — I know it too well to blush behind it.”

-His novel exposed hypocrisy and caused a controversy at home.
-"Most of the time we think we're sick, it's all in the mind," observed the 6'3" Wolfe who wrote with passion and rhetoric and believed in the greatness of America and heroism of its people.
+His novels exposed hypocrisy and sparked controversy at home.
+“Most of the time we think we're sick, it's all in the mind,” observed the towering 6'3" Wolfe, who wrote with passion and rhetoric and believed deeply in America and in the heroism of its people.

 “There are some people who have the quality of richness and joy in them and they communicate it to everything they touch,” he once wrote.
 “It is first of all a physical quality; then it is a quality of the spirit.”

-With creative curiosity, Wolfe wandered through New York and Europe.
+With restless curiosity, Wolfe wandered through New York and Europe.
 His expansive writing celebrated vision and truth.
-With success as a novelist came his melancholy (and often quoted) revelation that "you can't go home again."
+With success as a novelist came his melancholy (and often-quoted) revelation that “you can't go home again.”

 “I think the true discovery of America is before us,” he said.
 “I think the true fulfillment of our spirit, of our people, of our mighty and immortal land, is yet to come.”